 BiographyWeston Sprott was appointed to the position of second trombone of the Metropolitan Opera Orchestra in the spring of 2005.
 He served Acting Principal Trombone of the Metropolitan Opera Orchestra during the 2012-13 season.
 He began his musical training in his hometown of Spring, TX.
 Mr. Sprott attended Indiana University before completing his Bachelor of Music degree at The Curtis Institute of Music in Philadelphia.
 His primary teachers were Michael Warny, Carl Lenthe, and Nitzan Haroz.

-While a student at Curtis, Mr. Sprott held the positions of Principal Trombone in the Pennsylvania Ballet Orchestra (Philadelphia) and the Delaware Symphony Orchestra.
-He was the founding member of the Texas Trombone Octet, a group that won the Emory Remington competition and was featured in concert at the International Trombone Festival in Helsinki, Finland.
+While a student at Curtis, Mr. Sprott held the Principal Trombone positions with the Pennsylvania Ballet Orchestra and the Delaware Symphony Orchestra.
+He was the founding member of the Texas Trombone Octet, a group that won the Emory Remington competition and was featured at the International Trombone Festival in Helsinki, Finland.